-- a) Cook Islands Government. (including Schedule 1 of the Environmental (Seabed Minerals) Regulations). - b) Relevant international agreements. - c) Company Level (excluding any polices or standards without material bearing on the EIS)..

-These may be simply cited, summarised, or appended.
+- a) Cook Islands Government. (including Schedule 1 of the Environmental (Seabed Minerals) Regulations). - b) Relevant international agreements. - c) Company Level. - d) These may be simply cited, summarised, or appended.

 A specific summary as to how the applicant has addressed the principles of Marae Moana including the precautionary approach and will continue to integrate these into its activities.